March 7, 1957

 Dismissal From Government

-After having been fingered in the plot to oust President Robert Mugabe went on to lose his post in the central committee and the Politiburo.
-Apart from losing his posts in the ZANU PF Party, Mavhaire was dismissed as energy minister together with his deputy Munacho Mutezo.
-The dismissal of Mavhaire and his deputy comes in the wake of a multiplicity of allegations and a cabinet reshuffle.
-Some of the allegations that have have been leveled against Mavhaire include coercing Zesa Holdings into depositing USD40 000 IN THE ZANU PF Manicaland Womens league account.
+After having been fingered in the plot to oust President Robert Mugabe he went on to lose his post in the central committee and the Politiburo.
+Apart from losing his posts in Zanu PF, Mavhaire was dismissed as energy minister together with his deputy Munacho Mutezo.
+The dismissal of Mavhaire and his deputy came in the wake of a multiplicity of allegations and a cabinet reshuffle.
+Some of the allegations that have have been leveled against Mavhaire include coercing Zesa Holdings into depositing USD40 000 in the Zanu PF Manicaland Womens league account.
 The funds were allegedly meant to facilitate the unseating of President Mugabe.

 Zvinavashe anga asiri chigamba changu, he was his own man.
 The boy (Richard) is absolutely ignorant.
 He needs help.
 He wants to make a fortune out of my name.

 Mavhaire was expelled from the party on 21 May 2015.
 This followed his initial dismissal from cabinet as the minister of energy.
 He was expelled together with other 6 senior members.